Fabxx/LCL/README.md

 `info->path` can be passed as argument, both `info` and `info->path` must NOT be NULL.

 If no games are expected don't pass info->path, just string arguments.

+# Reporting Issues
+To check the error of a core, launch retroarch from terminal (linux) or enable console logging from windows.

+Launchers have their own log messages which can be `[LAUNCHER-INFO]` or `[LAUNCHER-ERROR]`

+You should create a issue with these messages, it will help to understand the issue.